N0rM1x/ObjInfo/support.md

-If you want to support this mod, just
+## If you want to support this mod, just say:
+- "Daymn, its cool!"